top of page

 The Lotus Underground School of Buddhism offers classes to engage both novice students, as well as those who have been studying and/or practicing Buddhism for years.
 Two Cycles of the LUSB Primer series are given twice a year.
-Other classes, including courses on the Heart Sutra, Vajra Sutra, and advanced courses on Mind-Only Buddhism, Emptyness, and other concepts, texts and sutras are offered variously throughout the year.
+Other classes are give through out the year live on zoom, with some available as pre-recorded classes as well.
+They include a wide range of sutra and dharma study, as well as meditation courses and special presentations.

-Advanced Sutra Study Course: The Universal Gateway to the Inconceivable
+The Universal Gateway to the Inconceivable - 6 week course

 The Universal Gateway is a deceptively brief sutra that is as complex as the better known Heart Sutra.
 This sutra is a series of short poems recited by the Buddha that describe entry into different samādhis (‘meditative absorptions’) by observing various characteristics of reality, such as sights, sounds, scents, flavors, etc., to the very characteristics of being and non-being.
 The poems weave together multiple elements of Mahāyana Buddhism: cosmology, samādhi, as well as the teaching of Emptiness, which is the underlying theme of the poems.
 The course is a deep dive into this contemplative and beautiful sutra full of big ideas, presented as a thousand-petalled lotus flower made of the seven treasures.